tigoe/html-for-conndev/readme.md

 The W3C WebSocket API is a part of the core JavaScript API, available in all browsers.
 There is a [WebSocket client example](websocket/) in this repository that connects to [websocket.org's](https//www.websocket.org) test WebSocket server.
 There is another popular API, socket.io, which implements WebScoekts slightly differently than the W3C standard.
 The socket.io API is mostly, but not totally, compatible with the standard.

 ### MQTT

+Message Queueing Telemetry Transfer, or [MQTT](https://mqtt.org/), is a lightweight network protocol for communication between devices.
+It's designed to support equipment that may not always be online, like automated devices built with microcontrollers.
+It offers the two-way communication possibilities of WebSockets without the need to maintain session state.

+MQTT server programs are called brokers.
+A broker keeps track of messages from clients, and allows any client to query the last message sent by another client.
+Messages are organized into topics.
+Typically, a topic represents a device, with each sub-topic representing its characteristics.
+For example, a weather station might have the main topic "station" with subtopics "temperature", "humidity", "air quality", and so forth.
+The weather station itself would send messages to each of the subtopics, and a web client might subscribe to those topics to graph them onscreen over time.

+Clients  either publish new messages to topics, or subscribe to topics, and the broker notifies them when new messages arrive.
+For this reason,  MQTT is known as a Publish & Subscribe, or PubSub system.

+See my [mqtt-examples repository](https://tigoe.github.io/mqtt-examples/) for more explanation and examples of MQTT in action.

 ### QR Codes